viyadb/website/docs/usage.md

 Usage
 ======

-The following section describes how to configure and run a ViyaDB instance.
+The following section describes how to configure and run a ViyaDB instance on a single node.

 ## General